chunk082/DevCMS/README.md

 If you want to install DevCMS directly to your NGINX web directory:

 ### Option A — Without Cloning (Make sure you have git installed):
-# Note if you don't have install installed on VPS run this.

 1. ```cd /var/www```
 2. ```sudo git init```
 3. ```sudo git remote add origin https://github.com/chunk082/DevCMS.git```